Frank Mangiaracina

-He was also co-counsel in litigation that achieved a $44 million pre-trial settlement in a product liability case for an oil rig worker who was left a quadriplegic after he was struck by a falling light fixture.
+- $44 million -- Settlement in a product liability case for an oil rig worker who was left a quadriplegic after being struck by a falling light fixture.

-Because of his litigation success, Mangiaracina has been named a Pennsylvania Rising Star by Super Lawyers for five consecutive years (2019-2023).
+Because of his litigation success, Mangiaracina has been named a Pennsylvania Rising Star by Super Lawyers each year since 2019 (2019-2024).
 The independent lawyers survey group recognizes the top 2.5 percent of attorneys in the state who are 40 or younger.

 Mangiaracina earned his law degree at the Temple University Beasley School of Law, where he graduated magna cum laude, in the top five percent of his class and was a member of the Order of the Coif honor society.
-He was, simultaneously, staff editor for the Temple Law Review and a member of Temple’s renowned National Trial Team, which placed in the semifinals of the National Institute of Trial Advocacy’s “Tournament of Champions,” an invitation-only competition.
+He was the only student from his class to simultaneously hold positions on the Temple Law Review and Temple’s renowned National Trial Team.
+While he was a member, Temple's trial team placed in the semifinals of the National Institute of Trial Advocacy’s “Tournament of Champions,” an invitation-only competition.

 At Temple, Mangiaracina won several awards and scholarships, including the Integrated Trial Advocacy Graduation Award, the Benjamin and Natalie Levin Memorial Scholarship, the Class of 1978 Scholarship and the Faculty Law Scholarship.